mzakhidov/case_study_bellabeat/README.md

 + Bellabeat marketing analytics team

 ### Products
-+ Bellabeat app
-+ Leaf
-+ Time
-+ Spring
-+ Bellabeat membership
++ **Bellabeat app**: The Bellabeat app provides users with health data related to their activity, sleep, stress, menstrual cycle, and mindfulness habits.
+This data can help users beer understand their current habits and make healthy decisions.
+The Bellabeat app connects to their line of sma wellness products.
++ **Leaf**: Bellabeat’s classic wellness tracker can be worn as a bracelet, necklace, or clip.
+The Leaf tracker connects to the Bellabeat app to track activity, sleep, and stress.
++ **Time**: This wellness watch combines the timeless look of a classic timepiece with sma technology to track user activity, sleep, and stress.
+The Time watch connects to the Bellabeat app to provide you with insights into your daily wellness.
++ **Spring**: This is a water bole that tracks daily water intake using sma technology to ensure that you are appropriately hydrated throughout the day.
+The Spring bole connects to the Bellabeat app to track your hydration levels.
++ **Bellabeat membership**: Bellabeat also oers a subscription-based membership program for users.
+Membership gives users 24/7 access to fully personalized guidance on nutrition, activity, sleep, health and beauty, and mindfulness based on their lifestyle and goals.

 ### Data Limitations
-1. Data is old (2016) which might not match the current trends
+1. Data is old (from 2016) which may not match the current trends.
 2. Potential of bias due to the limited (30) number of customer data.
 This is the bare minimum needed for data analysis.
 3. Data doesn't feature demographics data while Bellabeat specifically targets womens
-4. Limited window (2 months) which might or might not reflect seasonality.
-People might tend to be more active in warmer months.
+4. Limited window for data (1 month) which might potentially reflect seasonality.
+People tend to be more active in warmer months.
-6. Data is only from FitBit (single smart device brand while there are other relevant players in the market)
+5. Data is only from FitBit (single smart device brand while there are other relevant players in the market such as Apple, Samsung, etc.)

-### Data Analysis in R
 #### Load library and files
 ```
 install.packages('tidyverse')